rohit507/exam_gen/docs/misc-notes.md

     - Yup, that's it.
 We use `__bases__` as the structure to get the parent classes and `__init_subclass__` as the init hook.

-## Doc Test

-::: exam_gen.mixins.settings

 ## Things To Do

   - TODO: Figure out what the `options.install_requires` actually means.
   - TODO: Remove unneccesary dependencies from `Pipfile.lock`.
   - TODO: Actually-set-up/Verify that the git pre-commit hook works.
-  - TODO: Move the notes from above somewhere appropriate within the docs or the code.
+  - TODO: Move the notes from above somewhere appropriate within the docs or the code